planetarysoftware/TSC/WORKING_GROUPS.md

 ### WG Meetings

-The WG meets weekly using tools that enable participation by the community (e.g. monthly on a Google Hangout On Air, or through any other appropriate means selected by the WG).
+The WG meets weekly using tools that enable participation by the community (via appropriate means selected by the WG).
 A designated moderator approved by the WG runs the meeting.
 Meeting notes will be distributed on the WG GitHub repository.